-Complications from ear infections are rare, but they can arise.
-Some problems that can occur include:
+Complications from ear infections are rare.
+But some problems that can occur include:

 Trouble hearing.
-Hearing problems are usually mild to moderate and are usually temporary.
+Hearing problems are usually temporary and mild to moderate.
 Long-lasting hearing loss is rare.
-But some children may have problems learning to talk and to understand speech if they have repeat ear infections.
+But some children may have problems learning to talk and understand speech if they have repeat ear infections.

 Rupture of the eardrum.
 If fluid continues to build up in the middle ear, the eardrum may burst.
 This leaves a small hole that often heals within 2 weeks.

-Another complication of acute ear infections is ongoing inflammation of the middle ear, a condition called chronic suppurative otitis media.
-The major symptom of this condition is repeat or ongoing drainage of pus from the ear through a small hole in the eardrum.
-Many children with chronic suppurative otitis media have some hearing loss.
-Antibiotic therapy is the usual treatment for this condition.
+Another complication is ongoing inflammation of the middle ear.
+The major symptom is repeat or ongoing drainage of pus from the ear through a small hole in the eardrum.
+Many children with this problem have some hearing loss.

-The following complications may also develop if there are repeat ear infections:
+Other complications may develop if there are repeat ear infections: